ssidwallet/flexid_py/demo/AriesOpenAPIDemo.md

 ### The Faber Agent Gets the Request

-In the Faber terminal session, an event (a web service callback from ACA-Py to the controller) has been received about the request from Alice.
+In the Faber terminal session, an event (a web service callback from FlexID to the controller) has been received about the request from Alice.
 Copy the `connection_id` from the event for the next step.

 <details>
     <summary>Show me the event</summary>